Updated: May 28, 2021

-Updated: May 28, 2021

 About a year ago I began writing about the topic of religion and souls.
 When I turned 20 I quietly left the Methodist community that I grew up in after a few months of counseling and some newfound beliefs about the world.

 Since then I have typically entertained the idea that souls don’t quite exist, with the simple explanation that we are just a temporary container for a small amount of the abundant amount of energy that exists all around us in the universe.

-    I have felt both a deep connection to everyone around me because of this belief, as well as a very plain - and frankly a very lonely - understanding that we are more or less alone within ourselves during our time here in these bodies .
+I have felt both a deep connection to everyone around me because of this belief, as well as an understanding that we are more or less alone within ourselves during our time here in these bodies .
 When we die our energy gets re-dispersed back into everything else and recycled back into new life.
 This gave me a comforting sense of peace when I needed to confront the idea of the afterlife for myself - it seems so much easier to think about my death as just a part of the ‘recycling’ process - but it also numbed me to the fact that I didn’t feel much of a connection to the death of the people closest to me after they were gone for some time.

 We people talk about grief and holding their deceased loved ones close to them, they talk about seeing their partner’s/father’s/friend’s faces in others.
 They speak of this extra sense they’ve had before where they just knew that they could feel someone’s presence around them.
 This all sounded very nice to me, but I just couldn’t connect.
 My father died, and then he was gone.
 His energy re-dispersed back into the universe when he died his body decayed, and the man that I knew is still there but he is scattered in the tiniest pieces all throughout the cosmos and I will never feel any significant part of his presence again.